Healthcare in Wales

 People living in Wales can access a full and diverse range of healthcare, with the National Health Service (NHS) and both private and complementary medicine practices available.

-The National Health Service was launched over 60 years ago to provide free healthcare as a basic right to anyone residing in the UK.
+The National Health Service was launched over 60 years ago, by Welshman and the then Secretary of State for Health Aneurin Bevan, to provide free healthcare as a basic right to anyone residing in the UK.

 All nationals from outside the European Economic Area (EEA) coming to the UK for longer than six months are required to pay a ‘health surcharge’ as part of their visa application.